bayareagamedevs/policies/citizen_code_of_conduct.md

 We invite all those who participate in Bay Area Game Devs to help us create safe and positive experiences for everyone.

-## 2. Open Culture
+## 2. Positive Culture

-A supplemental goal of this Code of Conduct is to increase open culture by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.
+A supplemental goal of this Code of Conduct is to support positive culture by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.